flash62au/WiTcontroller/README.md

 ## Loading the code

+**WARNING!**
+The latest versions of the ESP32 Board Library (3.0.0 and later) have renamed an attribute.
+The code has been modified to reflect this.
+If you are using an earlier version then you need to include the define ``#define USING_OLDER_ESPMDNS true``

 1. Download the Arduino IDE.
     * Available from  https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE
 2. Download the esp32 boards in the Arduino IDE.